madole/coffeescript-style-guide/README.md

 (($ '#selektor').addClass 'klass').hide() # All calls
 ```

-The function grouping style is not recommended.
-However, **if the function grouping style is adopted for a particular project, be consistent with its usage.**
+The function grouping style is *not recommended*.

 <a name="strings"/>
 ## Strings